Sukarth/Ali-Guli-Mane-Player/README.md

 ### The game's client

   The client code for this game is stored in this repository.
 It is hosted at this url: [Alu Guli Mane Client](https://alu-guli-mane-player.onrender.com/).

+## Troubleshooting

+Both the server and the client codes are hosted on a platfrom called [Render](https://render.com/).
+The client is always running on the hosted url because it is a static site.
+However, the server runs as a web service, and according to Render's free plan 'will spin down with inactivity, which can delay requests by 50 seconds or more'.
+This can cause problems with the client sometimes, and cause it to stop working, since the server might not respond to any requests for 50 seconds or more.
+However, this problem should only occur if requests were not sent to the server in a long time, and it was 'spinned down'.
+This can happen for example if it has been a long time since anybody opened and played the game/client.
+A soulution to this problem is to wait around a minute until the client finished loading (it will only finish loading once the server is up) and responds by showing a popup asking for your name.
+If that doesn't work, then reloading the page is also an option, as it could fix any network problems.